fatihcirakoglu/container-to-systemd/README.md

 # Container-to-Systemd
-This applciation creates a systemd service based container from a docker image and debianizes it by creatig a DEBIAN package for DEBIAN based Linux distribuitons like Debian GNU/Linux, Ubuntu, Armbian etc.
+This application creates a systemd service based container from a docker image and debianizes it by creatig a DEBIAN package for DEBIAN based Linux distribuitons like Debian GNU/Linux, Ubuntu, Armbian etc.

 It creates a debian package from docker image mentioned in the script then it creates a docker container and it converts this docker container to a systemd service and enables start, stop and restart of Docker container via systemd service.
 Also as a systemd service, docker container will be automatically started during boot phase.